EBS08/k3s-manifests/README.md

 # K3s Manifests for EBS Tower

-This repository contains **Kubernetes manifests** for your Dell Tower single-node K3s setup.
+This repository contains **Kubernetes manifests** for your Server single-node K3s setup.
 It includes **persistent volumes, deployments, services, monitoring stack, and ingress**.

 ---